If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 Why You Need Them: The starch category is all about carbohydrates.
 Carbohydrates are so important because they provide fuel for virtually every cell in our body.

-Examples of Nutrients It May Contain: B vitamins (not Vitamin B12, unless fortified with it), protein, zinc (mainly from oats/fortified grains).
+Examples of Nutrients It May Contain: B vitamins (not Vitamin B12, unless fortified with it), protein, zinc (mainly from examples like from oats and fortified grains).

-Tips: When going for the grain, try to go for whole grains (such as whole oats, breads made with whole wheat flour, etc) most of the time.
+Tips: When going for the grain, try to get whole grains (such as whole oats, breads made with whole wheat flour, etc) most of the time.
 These options will have more fiber that could help you feel more satisfied.

 Examples of starches include:

-FYI: Starchy veggies like corn and potatoes are also good starch options, but for purposes of grouping, we included them in the “Veggies” section!
+FYI: Starchy veggies like corn and potatoes are also awesome, but for purposes of grouping, we included them in the “Veggies” section!

 2. Legumes and Lentils

 Why You Need Them: What can’t the mighty bean do?
-Legumes are full of filling protein and fiber!
+Legumes are full of filling protein and fiber, and provide important amino acids!

 Examples of Nutrients They May Contain: B vitamins (not Vitamin B12 ), protein, zinc, and iron.

-Tips: When looking at legumes, opt for dried or low sodium pre-cooked varieties .
+Tips: When looking at legumes, opt try to find low sodium varieties .
 The front of the label might say “low sodium” or “no salt added”.

 Examples include:

-FYI: Soy products (like Soybeans and tofu) also contain lots of protein, but because of its storage method (usually cold or frozen), and unique nutrient properties, we have included them in another section!
+FYI: Tofu is also made from a legume (soybean), but because of its storage method (usually cold or frozen), and unique nutrient properties, we have included them in another section!

 3. Healthy Fats

-Of course, we cannot talk about healthy fats and leave out Omega 3 fats!
+Of course, we can’t talk about healthy fats and leave out Omega 3 fats!
 Why are omega-3’s so important?
 Find out in our article about Cutting out Fish!

-Examples of Nutrients They May Contain: Variable: Iron and zinc (nuts and seeds), ALA (alpha-Linolenic acid)- essential fatty acids that are a type of omega-3 fatty acid found in foods like walnuts and certain seeds like chia and ground flax seeds.
+Examples of Nutrients They May Contain: Variable: Iron and zinc (nuts and seeds), ALA (alpha-Linolenic acid)- an essential omega-3 fatty acid that are a type of found in foods like walnuts and certain seeds like chia and ground flax seeds.

 ALA (essential fat) Sources: